calfeche13/luci-app-public-ip-monitor/README.md

 scp -r htdocs/* root@<Openwrt IP>:/www/
 ```

-The above command is useful on development, to actually build and ipk package to install with opkg see [BUILDING.md](BUILDING.md)
+The above command is useful during development.
+To actually build an IPK package for installation with opkg, refer to [BUILDING.md](BUILDING.md)

 ## View
 ### Location